mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

    masterauth redis-password-goes-here

    ## Define with `sentinel auth-pass` the same shared password you have
-   ## defined for both Redis master and slaves instances.
+   ## defined for both Redis primary and secondaries instances.
    sentinel auth-pass gitlab-redis redis-password-goes-here

    ## Define with `sentinel monitor` the IP and port of the Redis
-   ## master node, and the quorum required to start a failover.
+   ## primary node, and the quorum required to start a failover.
    sentinel monitor gitlab-redis 10.0.0.1 6379 2

    ## Define with `sentinel down-after-milliseconds` the time in `ms`